Data Centers in Birmingham

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Birmingham data centers as of September 2025.
-Businesses connect to the full suite of cloud providers, including AWS, Google Cloud, and Microsoft Azure, via high-speed private network extensions to the primary interconnection hub in London.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Birmingham as of September 2025.
+All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated private network connections to their nodes in London.
+This setup is standard for regional disaster recovery and secondary production sites.

 Power Analysis